jaseflow/takeupsomething/content/interests/golf.md

 imageUrl: "/interests/golf.jpg"
 categories:
   - sport
-description: "There's no better sport for bringing people together and, with its winning combination of exercise, personal challenges, competition and social interaction, golf is the perfect tonic for good health and happiness."
+description: "Only Golf can bring people together with a mix of banter, personal competition and plenty of socializing.
+Golf is one of the main ingredients in life for good health and happiness."
 author:
   image: "/jcobley.jpg"
   name: "James Cobley"